cardano-community/guild-operators/docs/grest-meets.md

       - run stake_distribution query on multiple instances, report output of `EXPLAIN (ANALYZE, BUFFERS)`
       - catalyst rewards can be ignored until there is a clear path to get them: Fix underway using open PR
       - if someone needs help getting the right db-sync commit, message Priyank for help as the branch is now deleted
-      - add project metadata (requirements) to pgrest doc header in a checklist format that folks can use to ensure their setup is up-to-date with the current project state
+      - add project metadata (requirements) to grest doc header in a checklist format that folks can use to ensure their setup is up-to-date with the current project state
       - Discussed long-term plans (will be added separately in group)

 === "22Jul2021"